prismamedia/metrics/README.md

 # Prometheus exporter for your own metrics

 This package is a Symfony bundle for [exporting metrics to Prometheus](https://prometheus.io/docs/instrumenting/writing_exporters/).
-Create your own `MetricGenerator` services to generate values on-demand en expose them under the `/metrics` endpoint.
+Create your own `MetricGenerator` services to generate values on-demand, the bundle  will expose them under the `/metrics` endpoint.

-*It does not expose any metric, you have to code your own.*
+*It does not provide any metric by default, you have to code your own.*

 ## Usage